omkarbhale/realtime-voice-changer/README.md

 - Records voice using push to talk key
 - Performs speech recognition
-- Produces voice from said speech
+- Produces voice from said text using a text-to-speech engine